Greece Moments Greece Moments

 Plane tree giant at Agia Paraskevi Square

-The charming area around Tsagarada is best explored on an entertaining hike along the old stone paths.
+The charming area around Tsagarada is best explored on a scenic hike along the old stone paths.
 The tour starts on the village square of Agii Taxiarches in the very south of the village.
-On the cozy Platia, you can fortify yourself for the path and admire the marble spring fountain and the Taxiarchis Church with its wood-carved iconostasis.
+On the cozy Platia, you can fuel up before hitting the path, and admire the marble spring fountain and the Taxiarchis Church with its wood-carved iconostasis.

 Tsagarada Agii Taxiarches Platz